UNEARTHING THE PAST SINCE 1900

 ISD Guidelines & Instructions for Manuscript Preparation

-Jennie Ebeling, Series Editor
+Jennie Ebeling, Series Editor.
+Contact at ars.editor@asor.org.

 Most Recent Publication